Little by Little: Continual Learning via Incremental Mixture of Rank-1 Associative Memory Experts: Experiments

-We visualize rank activations during continual learning in Fig.~\ref{fig:main_rank_visual}.
-These visualizations demonstrate that MoRA (1) encourages each rank to specialize in its own input distribution, and (2) reduces cross-task interference to mitigate forgetting.
+Figure~\ref{fig:main_rank_visual} shows memory atom activations recorded during continual learning.
+These visualizations illustrate two properties of \ours: (1) individual ranks specialize on distinct input patterns, and (2) the model substantially reduces cross-task interference, thereby mitigating forgetting.
+Extended visualizations across more tasks and scenarios appear in Fig.~\ref{fig:supp_rank_visual} and~\ref{fig:supp_rank_visual2} in the Appendix.

-\textbf{Each rank specializes in distinct input patterns.} In Fig.~\ref{fig:acti_1}, we observed that patches corresponding to the airplane object strongly activate rank 0, whereas background patches (blue sky) predominantly activate rank 11.
-Similarly as in Fig. \ref{fig:acti_3}, ranks at index 19, 20, and 29 (highlighted with orange bounding boxes) are activated for image patches of jaguar.
-Moreover, the complex background elements in Fig. \ref{fig:acti_3}—such as tree leaves and shadows—elicit a more diverse activation pattern than the simple blue‐sky backgrounds in Fig. \ref{fig:acti_1}, illustrating MoRA’s capacity to capture varying contextual complexity.
-Interestingly, we also observe that certain ranks learned on earlier tasks remain active when processing later‐task inputs, indicating effective knowledge reuse.
+\textbf{Each memory atom specializes in distinct input patterns.} In Fig.~\ref{fig:acti_1}, airplane patches strongly activate memory atom 0, while blue-sky backgrounds predominantly activate memory atom 11.
+In Fig.~\ref{fig:acti_3}, memory atoms 19, 20, and 29 (orange boxes) respond to jaguar patches.
+The more complex backgrounds in Fig.~\ref{fig:acti_3} (\eg, leaves, shadows) yield a richer, more distributed pattern than the simple blue sky in Fig.~\ref{fig:acti_1}, highlighting MoRAM's capacity to model contextual complexity.
+Some memory atoms learned earlier are also reused on later tasks (Fig.~\ref{fig:supp_rank_visual2}, Appendix), indicating transfer of shared semantics.

-\textbf{Reduced cross-task interference to mitigate forgetting.} By comparing the activation patterns in Fig. \ref{fig:acti_1} (after learning Task 1) and Fig. \ref{fig:acti_2} (after learning Task 2) on the same input image, we observe that the ranks activations are nearly identical: rank 0 continues to respond to airplane semantics, and rank 11 continues to respond to background blue-sky patches.
-This consistency demonstrates that our self-activated sparse mixture-of-ranks framework effectively prevents later-task updates from overwriting or intruding upon the knowledge learned for earlier tasks.
-As a result, inter-task interference is greatly reduced, and catastrophic forgetting is mitigated.
+\textbf{Reduced interference and mitigated forgetting.} Comparing the same input after Task 1 (Fig.~\ref{fig:acti_1}) and after Task 2 (Fig.~\ref{fig:acti_2}) shows almost identical activations (more in Fig.~\ref{fig:supp_rank_visual}, Appendix): memory atom 0 still responds to airplane semantics and memory atom 11 to blue-sky patches.
+This stability indicates that our self-activated, sparse mixture of rank-1 atoms prevents later updates from overwriting earlier task representations, reducing interference and mitigating forgetting.